Dhimanswadia/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

   - secure-api
   - call-api
 ---
-# Why you Should Always Use Access Tokens to Secure an API
+# Why You Should Always Use Access Tokens to Secure an API

 <%= include('../_includes/_pipeline2') %>